A resolution of singularities of Drinfeld compactification with an Iwahori structure: Kontsevich compactification

 By a direct calculation, the cohomology $R^i\Gamma(C, {T}(C)(-s))$ is concentrated in degrees 0 and 1.
-Furthermore, by the proof of \cite[Proposition 2.4.1]{[Camp]}, the cohomology $R^i\Gamma(C, p^*{T}(X))$ vanishes when $i\geq 2$.
-According to the long exact sequence associated with \eqref{2.1 seq}, we have $R^i\Gamma(C, {T}(C/X)(-s))[1]=0$ if $i> 1$.
+Furthermore, {since $p^* T(X)$ is a line bundle,} the cohomology $R^i\Gamma(C, p^*{T}(X))$ vanishes {unless $i=0,1$}.
+According to the long exact sequence associated with \eqref{2.1 seq}, we have $R^i\Gamma(C, {\CK}{[1]})=0$ if $i> 1$.
 We only need to prove is surjective.
 It follows from the fact that the above morphism factors through $R^1\Gamma(C, {T}(C))$, and is surjective by the proof of \cite[Proposition 2.4.1]{[Camp]}.

 Let us prove that $\overline{\Bun}_B^{K,'}$ is smooth over $\mathscr{M}_X'$.
 Given a point $(C,p,s)\in \mathscr{M}_X'$, its fiber in $\overline{\Bun}_B^{K,'}$ is the open locus of the fiber product

 with the stability condition.
 Here $\Maps(-,-)$ denotes the mapping stack.